KIT-CMS/CROWN/docs/sphinx_source/contrib.rst

     )

 The last keyword ``scopes`` is used to specify the scopes in which the producer is available.
-This makes sence in order to prevent errors, where the producer is used in a scope that is not specified, e.g. in a final state without any electrons, we would not need to run this producer.
-Note that the output of this producer is of type ``ROOT::Math::PtEtaPhiMVector`` so it always makes sence to represent that in the name of the quantity in some way for easier understanding.
+This makes sense in order to prevent errors, where the producer is used in a scope that is not specified, e.g. in a final state without any electrons, we would not need to run this producer.
+Note that the output of this producer is of type ``ROOT::Math::PtEtaPhiMVector``, so it always makes sense to represent that in the name of the quantity in some way for easier understanding.

 .. warning::
     The definition of the producer should be put into a corresponding file in the ``code_generation/producers`` directory.